ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

  * `fileformat`: file format for 3D model file.
 Units are in meters, you will have to scale them down to print.
    - obj: wavefront obj (ascii)  (no normals, no texture coordinates yets ...)
    - STLa: ascii STL (with normalized normals)
-   - STLb: binary STL (with normalized normals)
+   - STLb: binary STL (with normalized normals), prefered format

  * `ntilesx`:       Divide the x axis evenly among this many tiles.
 This is useful if the area being printed would be too large to fit